novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 Let’s suppose you have created an interface like the following where `region`, `item type` and `time`are explicitly exposed (*check how text widget and background colours can help interfaces be more self explaining*)

-If you select a single region, a couple of items and a range of time these selections will apply to all interface making analysis very powerful.
+If you select a **single region, a couple of items and a range of time** these selections will apply to all interface.

-![enter image description here](http://img.pyplan.org/UI_synchro.png) **Remember you can always choose to desynchronized indexes as explained in `visualization` section
+![enter image description here](http://img.pyplan.org/UI_synchro.png) **Remember you can always choose to des-synchronized indexes as explained in `visualization` section

 ## Deploying an App and Sharing
 Once you have created various interfaces you may need to generate an application for sharing it with other users or even publicly.